blackferncreations/germankeycut/framework.md

 A restrained interaction can produce a significant next step.

-GermanKeyCut therefore treats progression as more informative than enthusiasm alone.
+The framework therefore treats progression as more informative than enthusiasm alone.

 ---

 ## Public Proof and Structural Evidence

-GermanKeyCut distinguishes between **public proof** and **structural evidence**.
+The framework distinguishes between **public proof** and **structural evidence**.

 They serve different evaluation functions and may therefore appear at different interfaces.